Band filling effects on the emergence of magnetic skyrmions: Pd/Fe and Pd/Co bilayers on Ir(111): Computational Details

 The simulation of spin systems with a Hamiltonian given by Eq. \ref{eq:spinhamiltonian} and subjected to periodic boundary conditions, can exhibit an energy penalty if the cells are incommensurate with the magnetic textures.
 Here, we found that a square lattice with $250\times250$ atomic spins is suitable for simulating the Fe and Co layers of Pd/Fe/Ir(111) and Pd/Co/Ir(111).
 The convergence to an optimum state with ASD followed the simulated annealing (SA) method \cite{Kirkpatrick1983}, gradually decreasing the temperature and equilibrating the spin configuration with the heat-bath Monte-Carlo algorithm in every temperature step.
 Each simulation was performed two times, starting from a FM and a random (paramagnetic) spin configurations.
 The two total energies obtained from the SA were then compared, finally allowing the choice of the lower-energy state.
-The presence of skyrmions and their stability were analyzed through the topological charges $Q$ of the entire spin lattice \cite{Berg1981}.
+For the Pd/Fe/Ir(111) phase diagram, we also started from the lowest-energy magnetic configuration in each point \cite{Bottcher2018}.
+The presence of skyrmionic structures was analyzed through the topological charges $Q$ of the entire spin lattice \cite{Berg1981}.